-Our farmhouse and barn were built circa 1790.
-As you can imagine, many have worked the land in various ways over decades and centuries.
-Some of the earliest farmers here raised sheep and planted apple trees, many of which still produce delicious apples hundreds of years later!
+Our 18th century farmhouse & barn were built circa 1790.
+As you can imagine, many have worked the land in various ways over decades & centuries.
+Some of the earliest farmers here raised sheep & planted apple trees, many of which still produce delicious apples hundreds of years later!

 We started our farming venture with chickens, ducks & a few gardens.
 Over the years, alpacas were added to the farm family, as well as many more gardens and a seasonal "glampground"& wedding venue.

 Vermont is well known for it's dairy & beef cattle farms, but did you know there are also quite a few fiber farms in Vermont, as well?

 Fiber farms raise animals such as sheep, fiber goats, alpaca, etc. for the production & use of their fiber.
 We chose alpacas, due to their beauty, gentle nature & luxurious fleeces!
 They are shorn annually & can produce 5-10 pounds of fleece (fiber) per animal, per year.
 Think of all the yarn one alpaca can make!